-In 2019, Oak Tree Osteopathy had the great pleasure of sponsoring and treating Australian field hockey forward Laura Barden, who has been selected in the Hockeyroos squad for the 2020 Olympic Games in Tokyo!
+In 2019, Oak Tree Osteopathy had the great pleasure of sponsoring and treating Australian field hockey forward Laura Barden.
+A Camberwell local, Laura was selected in the Hockeyroos squad for the 2020 Olympic Games in Tokyo!
 We have been very proud sponsors and supporters of Laura and her journey as a young elite Australian athlete.
-Looking after Laura’s body with weekly osteopathic treatment during the recent inaugural HockeyOne season has allowed us to guide her through the pitfalls of injury and lead her into injury prevention and optimal care of her body.
+Looking after Laura’s body with weekly osteopathic treatment during the recent inaugural HockeyOne season allowed us to safely guide Laura away from the pitfalls of injury and lead her into injury prevention and optimal care of her body.

 The start of a new hockey season typically sees the highest rate of injuries.
-Improving and strengthening injuries within a season is not an easy task as weekly games have a tendency to aggravate pre-existing injuries and reduce recovery time.
-This is a great time for us as osteopaths to intervene and give the body a helping hand.
+Now improving and strengthening injuries within a season is not an easy task!
+Weekly games have a tendency to aggravate pre-existing injuries and not allow adequate recovery time.
+This is where osteopaths can intervene and give the body a helping hand.

 As osteopaths, there are a number of things we consider when it comes to treating hockey players and sportspeople in general.
 Juniors can often suffer from overuse and overload injuries on growing bodies.
 These have a tendency to manifest into issues that plague athletes in their 20s and 30s, ultimately forcing them into early retirement from the game they love.
 For players in general, their bodies are constantly subjected to acceleration forces, quick changes in direction, and rotation forces in the spine and pelvis.
 They also require plenty of power and precision to trap, dribble, pass, and hit the occasional tomahawker.

 As osteopaths, we aim to address previous/existing injuries and general wear and tear to optimise mobility of important joints and ligaments, improve flexibility of muscles and tendons, and strengthen regions that have become unstable and painful.
 We use a number of approaches to achieve this including the following and much more!